-$5 minimum monthly pre-authorized transfer into a minor account for 12 months or a one-time $60 deposit into a minor account that already has a pre-authorized transfer set up required.
-The $20 bonus will be deposited into the Youth Savings Account in April 2015 and will appear as dividends.
-Annual Percentage Yield on minor savings accounts is .15%APY as of April 1, 2014.
-It will also be included on the 1099-DIV form provided for 2015 tax reporting.
+Offer expires March 31, 2016.
+Quarters must be deposited into the Youth Savings Account.
+The $5 match will be deposited into the Youth Savings Account and will appear as dividends.
+Annual Percentage Yield on minor savings accounts is .15% APY as of April 1, 2014.
 This offer applies to each minor account when you meet the qualifying deposit requirements.
 Minor savings account requires a $5 opening deposit.
 Federally insured by NCUA.

 A Few Tips